 - 1 tsp vanilla extract

 - 1/4 tsp cinnamon or a pinch more, to taste

 - pinch of salt

 - Make the Cupcakes: In a large mixing bowl, whisk together the eggs, brown sugar, oil, maple syrup, vanilla, and pumpkin.
-Add all the dry ingredients and whisk together, making sure no dry bits are hiding in the bottom of the bowl.
+Add the dry ingredients and whisk together, making sure no dry bits are hiding in the bottom of the bowl.

-- Bake: Spoon the batter into the cupcake liners, filling them pretty close to the tops - about 3/4 full. (see photos above for reference).
+- Bake: Spoon the batter into the cupcake liners, filling them pretty close to the tops – about 3/4 full. (see photos above for reference).
 Bake for 18-19 minutes.
 A toothpick inserted into the center should come out with some moist crumbs on it, but not wet batter.
-Let the cupcakes cool a few minutes in the cupcake pan, and then move them to a cooling rack to cool completely while you make the frosting.
+Let the cupcakes cool a few minutes in the cupcake pan, and then move them to a wire rack to cool completely while you make the frosting.
 Never frost warm cupcakes!

 - Make the Frosting: Cream together your room temperature brown butter and cream cheese in a large mixing bowl.
 Beat with an electric mixer for 2 full minutes.
 Add half the powdered sugar and mix until just incorporated.
 Add the remaining powdered sugar, milk, cinnamon, vanilla, and a pinch of salt and mix until creamy.

 - Serve + Store: Pipe frosting onto the top of the cupcakes and enjoy immediately!
 Store leftovers in an airtight container in the fridge for up to a week.

 - Make Ahead Tips: Cupcakes can be made ahead, cooled, and stored in a container at room temp for one day before frosting.